 Principle 10 Business should work against corruption in all its forms, including extortion and bribery.

 The Chambers Federation is a US company, subject to FCPA regulations.
-All of the Company’s accounts are restricted in use to limit the possibilities of corruption All accounts are audited in countries where corruption is known to exist.
+All of the Company’s accounts are restricted in use to limit the possibilities of corruption.
+All accounts are audited yearly.

 Measurement of Outcomes